henrywoo/microgpt/README.md

 ## 🎯 Overview

-microGPT is a lightweight implementation of GPT (Generative Pre-trained Transformer) language models, inspired by [NanoGPT](https://github.com/karpathy/nanoGPT) but following the same design philosophy as **[microBERT](https://github.com/henrywoo/microbert)**: **significantly reducing computational resource requirements while maintaining model performance**.
+microGPT is a **character-level** implementation of GPT (Generative Pre-trained Transformer) language models, inspired by [NanoGPT](https://github.com/karpathy/nanoGPT) but following the same design philosophy as **[microBERT](https://github.com/henrywoo/microbert)**: **significantly reducing computational resource requirements while maintaining model performance**.

+**🔤 Key Design Choice: Character-Level Tokenization** Unlike traditional GPT models that use subword or word-level tokenization, microGPT operates at the **character level** - each token represents a single character (A-Z, a-z, 0-9, punctuation, spaces).
+This approach:
+- Simplifies the architecture and reduces vocabulary size (~65 characters vs. 50k+ subword tokens)
+- Eliminates the need for complex tokenization schemes
+- Makes the model more interpretable and easier to debug
+- Requires longer sequences but provides finer-grained text generation control

 ## ✨ Key Features